Henok-Demissie/Ethio-tele-wms/DEPLOYMENT.md

 - Keep `.env.neon` out of version control.
 Use your hosting provider's secret storage.
 - Verify counts and sample rows after migration.
 - If you have large data, consider batching or more robust ETL tooling.

+## ⚙️ Continuous Deployment (GitHub Actions)

+You can add a simple GitHub Actions workflow to build the app on push and optionally deploy to Vercel.
+A sample workflow is included at `.github/workflows/deploy.yml`.

+Required repository secrets (for Vercel deploy step):
+- `VERCEL_TOKEN` — your Vercel personal token
+- `VERCEL_PROJECT_ID` — the Vercel project ID
+- `VERCEL_ORG_ID` — the Vercel organization ID (optional)

+If those secrets are not set, the workflow will still run the build step so CI will validate your project on each push.